wp-plugins/zedity/readme.txt

 License: GPLv3
 License URI: http://zedity.com/license/freewp

-Finally an easy way to create your posts and pages, with unprecedented possibilities and flexibility, even if you're not a techy!
+Not a techy?
+Zedity is the easiest way to create your posts and pages, with unprecedented possibilities and flexibility!

 == Description ==
 Zedity is an innovative Editor that will amaze you for the easiness and quickness in creating content for your posts or pages.
 Through an intuitive visual interface, Zedity gives you total flexibility and unprecedented possibilities to achieve any desired design as easily as you'd do it on a piece of paper!
 Introducing Zedity, the next generation Editor...